 Arrow shafts (IRS No. 106).
 For calendar year 2015, the tax on arrow shafts is $.49 per arrow shaft.

 Exported gasoline blendstocks.
 Claims for exported gasoline blendstocks taxed at $.001 per gallon are made on Schedule C, line 15b.
 Continue to use line 1b to make claims for exported gasoline blendstocks taxed at $.184 per gallon.

 Electronic filing.
 You can electronically file Form 720 through any electronic return originator (ERO), transmitter, and/or intermediate service provider (ISP) participating in the IRS e-file program for excise taxes.
 For more information on e-file, visit the IRS website at www.irs.gov/efile.

-Federal tax deposits must be made by electronic funds transfer.
-You must use electronic funds transfer to make all federal tax deposits (such as deposits of employment tax, excise tax, and corporate income tax).
-Forms 8109 and 8109-B, Federal Tax Deposit Coupon, are obsolete.
+Federal tax deposits made by electronic funds transfer.
+Generally, you must use electronic funds transfer to make federal tax deposits, such as deposits of employment tax, excise tax, (for exceptions, see Payment of Taxes, later), and corporate income tax.
 Generally, electronic funds transfers are made using the Electronic Federal Tax Payment System (EFTPS).
 If you do not want to use EFTPS, you can arrange for your tax professional, financial institution, payroll service, or other trusted third party to make deposits on your behalf.
 EFTPS is a free service provided by the Department of Treasury.
 To get more information about EFTPS or to enroll in EFTPS, visit www.eftps.gov or call 1-800-555-4477.
-Additional information about EFTPS is also available in Publication 966, The Secure Way to Pay Your Federal Taxes.
+Also see Publication 966, Electronic Federal Tax Payment System, A Guide to Getting Started.

 |More Online Instructions|